Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 There are many reasons that you could have eye boogers.
 Most of the time, this discharge in the corners of your eyes is just residue from your eyes’ natural protective process.6

-Eye gunk, more commonly known as eye boogers, are nothing but a buildup of mucus in your eyes.
-And these eye boogers are quite common eye conditions in the morning.
+Eye boogers are nothing but a buildup of mucus in your eyes.
+And, these eye boogers are quite common eye conditions in the morning.

 Eye boogers are known as eye crust, eye gunk, eye discharge, and Rheum.
 Generally, they collect in the corner of your inner eyelid by your tear glands or along your eyelashes.